 Beef and Marinade

-- 900 g 2lb beef shin cut into cubes
+- 900 g 2lb braising steak (chuck steak) cut into cubes

 - 1 tsp Chinese five spice powder